R25 (South Africa): Route

-The R25 joins the M57 northwards, with the new Witfontein Extension to its left, up to the next junction (a busy 4-way junction) near Tembisa, where R25 becomes the road to the right (east).
+The R25 joins the M57 northwards for 800 metres, bordering Esselen Park, up to the next junction (a 4-way junction) near Thembisa, where the R25 becomes the road to the right (east).
 Right after, it crosses the R21 highway between Pretoria and Johannesburg International Airport and makes a direct line for Bapsfontein.
 The distance is 20 km between Kempton Park and Bapsfontein.

 At Bapsfontein, the R25 meets the R50 from Pretoria and joins it going south-east for 1.6 km up until the junction with the R51 from Daveyton (the main four-way junction of Bapsfontein).
 At that junction, as the R51 is the road south-west to Daveyton, the R25 becomes the same road heading north-east from that junction towards Bronkhorstspruit while the R50 continues south-east to Delmas.
-While pointing towards Bronkhorstspruit, the R25 meets the eastern termini of the M30 and M6 municipal routes, which come from Garsfontein and Lynnwood in Pretoria East respectively, as well as the southern termini of the R515 and the R568.
+While pointing towards Bronkhorstspruit, the R25 meets the eastern termini of the M30 and M6 municipal routes, which are coming from Garsfontein and Lynnwood in Pretoria East respectively, as well as the southern termini of the R515 and the R568.

 The R25 meets the north-eastern terminus of the R42 just north of the Bronkhorstspruit Dam right before turning north and entering Bronkhorstspruit in the City of Tshwane Metropolitan Municipality.
-It intersects with the N4 Highway (Maputo Corridor) and the R104 road (both coming from Pretoria in the west) and goes northwards through Bronkhorstspruit.
+It intersects with the N4 highway (Maputo Corridor) and the R104 road (both coming from Pretoria in the west) and goes northwards through Bronkhorstspruit.
 The distance is 40 km between Bapsfontein and Bronkhorstspruit.

-Afterwards, the R25 temporarily goes into Mpumalanga, where it intersects with the R544 from Witbank in the town of Verena, before proceeding into Limpopo province, where it ends in the vicinity of the small farming town of Groblersdal, terminating at a junction with the N11 and the R33.
+Afterwards, the R25 temporarily goes into Mpumalanga, where it bypasses Wolvenkop and intersects with the R544 from Witbank in the town of Verena, before proceeding into Limpopo province, where it passes through Dennilton before ending in the vicinity of the small farming town of Groblersdal, terminating at a junction with the N11 and the R33.
 The distance is 110 km between Bronkhorstspruit and Groblersdal.